schilln/multi-dimpy/theory/README.md

   \mathbf a_1^\sim & \cdots & \mathbf a_n^\sim
 \end{bmatrix}
 $.
-(Note that the shape is *transposed*, so the dimensional inverse of a column vector is a row vector).
+Note that the shape is *transposed*, so the dimensional inverse of a column vector is a row vector.
 It follows that $\mathbf a^\sim \mathbf a \sim 1$.

-Then we can restate the requirement for to vectors to have a dot product:
+Then we can restate the **condition for two vectors to have a dot product**:
 $\mathbf a^\top \mathbf b$ is defined exactly when $\mathbf a \approx \mathbf b^{\sim \top}$.

 ### Examples of vector dot products